edenpan/AlgoTrading/grabbers/README.md

 HK Market Grabbers
 =
 A series of grabbers to scrape market data from different sources, for one stock or a list of stocks (like HSI).
+---
 Notes:
-1.The code is based on python 2.7, although python 3.X is better to handle encoding problem.
+1. The code is based on python 2.7, although python 3.X is better to handle encoding problem.
-2.Please avoid non-business days or market-opening hours to run the scripts.
+2. Please avoid non-business days or market-opening hours to run the scripts.
-2.All missing values after scraping are replaced with N/A, except fot Google finance with '-'.
+2. All missing values after scraping are replaced with N/A, except fot Google finance with '-'.
-3.For one stock, please use its 4-digits code as input.
+3. For one stock, please use its 4-digits code as input.
-4.Fox Heng Seng index, components code is from Bloomberg.
+4. Fox Heng Seng index, components code is from Bloomberg.
-5.Python Requests and LXML are needed.
+5. Python Requests and LXML are needed.
 You can use pip or conda to install them.

 Google finance